nuuuwan/news_lk3_data/README.md

 Accordingly, the interim injunction will be in place until 08 May on the orders of the Colombo District Court.

-Colombo District Judge delivered this extension when a plaint filed by the three MPs was taken up this morning (24).
+Colombo District Judge Sandun Withana delivered this extension when a plaint filed by the three MPs was taken up this morning (24).

 A group of individuals including former President Maithripala Sirisena and Acting General Secretary of SLFP Sarathi Dushmantha Mithrapala have been named as respondents of the relevant plaints, which have sought an order declaring that the decision taken by the party’s executive committee to expel them without any disciplinary investigation to be unlawful.